 Caregivers provide an important role for many, but not all patients.
 Patients confident in their own ability to acquire or grow their own medicine do not need one.
 By designating a caregiver, a patient has transferred privilege of growing medical marijuana, up to twelve cannabis plants, to the caregiver.
 This also gives the caregiver the privilege to carry and transport medicine for the patient.
-While in possession of a patient’s medicine, a caregiver must also carry the patient’s medical marijuana card as well as their own caregiver card.
+While in possession of a patient’s medicine, a caregiver should also carry the patient’s medical marijuana card as well as their own caregiver card.
 A caregiver can be responsible for up to five patients at any given time.

-A patient must designate a caregiver at the time of their MMMP application, or they will have to reapply for one by filling out and sending in a patient change form.
+A patient must designate a caregiver at the time of their MMMP application or they will have to reapply for one by filling out and sending in a patient change form.
 Minors, patients under 18, must assign a caregiver when applying for Michigan’s Medical Marihuana Program.
 Caregivers and patients make their own arrangements as far as medicine allotments and compensation.
 This emphasizes the importance of connecting with a caregiver you trust.

 Michigan Medical Marihuana Act Section 333.26423 Definitions (h):